wangziqi2013/wangziqi2013.github.io/_posts/2018-05-21-Base-Delta-Immediate-Compression.markdown

 size (round up to match segment size), and then check the bit vector for a consecutive run of n free segments, where n is the compressed size.
 If this could be found, then bits in the bit vector are set for all n segments, and the index of the starting segment is stored in the tag.
+Otherwise, the cache controller schedules evictions to make space for the incoming line.
+Since lines are compressed and are of different sizes, more than one evictions may be scheduled.